 3. Green Products

-Earth Overshoot Day in 2021 was on July 29.
-This is the day on which humanity had consumed all the natural resources that the planet can regenerate within one year.
-It shows how important new strategies for using resources are when transforming into a zero-emissions company.
-This especially involves reducing the greenhouse-gas emissions from products.
+In 2023, Earth Overshoot Day will fall on 27 July.
+This is the day when humanity will have used up all the natural resources the planet can regenerate in one year.
+It highlights the importance of new resource use strategies in the transition to a zero-emissions society.
+This includes, in particular, reducing greenhouse gas emissions from products.

 The input relevant for this analysis includes the usage as well as disposal or reuse of a product.
 Responsible manufacturers incorporate these aspects into their sustainability strategy and develop their business model into a circular economy with greenhouse-gas-neutral production.

 The goal of a circular economy is to detach economic activities from the consumption of materials and energy.
 Doing this develops closed cycles that minimize or prevent waste and obtain as much use as possible from the resources that are consumed.
 Establishing a strategic position on these issues is a major opportunity for any company, although it is also a challenge.